Jacob-Lang/My-Neural-Network/README.md

 My Neural Network.ipynb contains demonstrations of the package in use.
 The 'jacobnet' directory contains the package itself and 'tests' contains the unit tests.
-To run the tests (requires unittest) from the My Neural Network directory: python -m unittest discover
+To run the tests (requires pytest) from the My Neural Network directory: python -m pytest

+(pipenv used for virtual environment management and pytest used for testing.)